Hands-on Activity Light-Up Plush Pals

 Introduction/Motivation

 Have you ever ridden your bike at night?
 Did you wear reflective clothes or put flashing lights on your backpack or bike?
 Do you think it would be easier if you had lights built into your clothes?
 Not just regular lights, but LEDs that flash colors in different patterns.
+LED patterns are often controlled by code that runs on a microcontroller—similar to how engineers create patterns in smart fabrics and wearable tech.
 LEDs produce light electronically.
 They convert electrical energy into light.
 They don’t get hot like the light bulbs used in many lamps and they have a longer lifetime of use.

 Engineers designed LEDs and light–up clothes are just one way that engineers use electronic textiles, also called e-textiles.
 A textile is a fabric or cloth.
 What are some other examples of e-textiles you can think of?
 (Listen to some student ideas.)